jimemarc/mdtest/ops_tc_library_guidelines.md

         """
         Uses systemctl to verify that a process is running

-        :param node: A modular framework node object that supports the vty shell
+        :param node: A modular framework node object that supports the Bash shell
         :param process_name: Filename of process to check if is running
         :param step: Fixture used to print debugging information.
 Default: None
         """